 201+ indoor activities for kids that are free to do.
-If you’re looking for some rainy day activities we have a bunch and are always coming up with new ways to keep kids busy and have screen free days.
+If you’re looking for some rainy day indoor play activities, we have a bunch and are always coming up with more for screen free days.

-We came up with 201+ free and cheap indoor activities for kids that will keep them busy on rainy days and when you’re not feeling like going out!
-Find some things at the Dollar Store and get started. (originally published 5/14)
+Let’s keep kids busy!
+Even older children will love these indoor fun ideas.
+Here are 201+ free and cheap indoor activities for kids that will keep them busy on rainy days.
+And when you just feel like having fun in your living room!
+Find some things at the Dollar Store and get started. (originally published 5/14, affiliate links present)

 Let’s start with one of our favorite indoor activities for kids